strangerstudios/paid-memberships-pro/readme.txt

 * BUG: Fixed issue with prices over $1000 when using TwoCheckout.
 (Thanks, BigBradBrown and others.)
 * ENHANCEMENT: Removed the API Private Key option from 2Checkout setup since we don't actually use that in the API.
 * ENHANCEMENT: Using the pmpro_check_status_after_checkout filter to set the status of orders for recurring check payments in addition to one time payments.
 This update supports the update Pay by Check Add On v.5.
+* ENHANCEMENT: Added +1 to timestamp when the pmpro_cron_expiration_warnings cron is scheduled to make sure it runs after the pmpro_cron_expire_memberships cron.

 = 1.8.6.6 =
 * BUG: Fixed issue introduced in 1.8.6.5 where "Please enter all required fields" errors would show up even for free/etc levels at checkout.